mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 10. I can export chosen graph to JSON or CVS
 9. I can log out from the session
 10. When I log out I am directed to "/" page
+11. When I am logged in I can see my user settings link and display it in "/user/name" address

 ### Other requirements